 Career related activities encountered in the student's area of specialization offered through an individualized agreement among the college, employer, and student.
 Under the supervision of the college and the employer, the student combines classroom learning with work experience.
 Includes a lecture component.

-Prerequisite: Certificate in Automotive Technology
+Prerequisite: Certificate in Automotive

-and TSI requirements must be met
+Technology and must be TSI